histrio/tux-care-doc/docs/live-patching-services/README.md

 Live patching applies fast security updates without the need to wait for maintenance windows - in fact, organizations deploying DatabaseCare can completely eliminate most maintenance windows on database systems and still be more secure than before.

 ### Key Features
-* Support MySQL, MariaDB, PostgreSQL, and other enterprise open source databases
+* Support MariaDB at the moment
 * Avoid failover database in High Availability environments
 * Avoiding workload migration during the downtime